NetDevPack/Security.Jwt/README.md

 ```
 ## Client API

-Then at your Client API, which need to validate Jwt, install `NetDevPack.Security.JwtExtensions`.
-Then change your `Startup.cs`:
+In your Client API, where JWT validation is required, install `NetDevPack.Security.JwtExtensions`.
+Next, update your `Startup.cs`:

 ```csharp